 About the OpenSky Network

-The OpenSky Network is a community-based receiver network which has been continuously collecting air traffic surveillance data since 2013.
-Unlike other networks, OpenSky keeps the collected raw data forever and makes it accessible to academic and institutional researchers.
-With over 20 trillion ADS-B, Mode S and FLARM messages collected from more than 2000 sensors around the world, the OpenSky Network exhibits the largest air traffic surveillance dataset of its kind.
+The OpenSky Network is a non-profit community-based receiver network which has been continuously collecting air traffic surveillance data since 2013.
+Unlike other networks, OpenSky keeps the complete unfiltered raw data and makes it accessible to academic and institutional researchers.
+With over 30 trillion ADS-B, Mode S, TCAS and FLARM messages collected from more than 6000 sensors around the world, the OpenSky Network exhibits the largest air traffic surveillance dataset of its kind.
+The mission of our non-profit association is to support open global air traffic research by universities and other not-for-profit institutions.
+You can find more information on our blog!

 Find and track aircraft with our comprehensive database.
 You can also add and update information!